 I don’t like it.
 Sixty seconds per minute, sixty minutes per hour, 24 hours per day, seven days per week.
 And weeks or days per month?
 Ridiculous.
 Let’s face it: Time keeping is awkward, at least it is the way we do it.
 And doing calculations with time is just painful.

 So I wanted to do something about it.
 We already have a solution to this problem in other forms of measurement: The metric system that most of the world has adopted.
 We use meters, liters, centigrade and metric units to make conversions and measurement easy.
 So why not use metric time?
 Metric seconds!
 After all, seconds is the standard unit of time just as the meter is the standard for length.
-No, I don’t really think this’ll get adopted.
-Let’s face it: 86,400 seconds for a day isn’t a handy number.
-But it’s interesting to try it.
+No, I don’t really think this’ll get adopted and I’m certainly not the first to think of this.
+And let’s face it: 86,400 seconds for a day isn’t a handy number.
+But it’s interesting to try.

 The Metric Seconds app lets you try out metric seconds for timekeeping and experiment with it for yourself.
 It shows you both the full metric seconds (no timezone) or just the metric seconds for today (in your timezone).
 The timer and stopwatch allow their basic functions on a metric second basis.
 And the convert screen lets you figure out durations of time between metric and the crazy units that you and I are already used to.